On the Liouville property for fully nonlinear equations with superlinear first-order terms: Fully nonlinear equations with superlinear gradient growth perturbed by drift terms

 Note that the theorem can be extended in an obvious manner to non-negative Hamiltonians.
 On the other hand, the power-like case $H = A|Du|^\gamma$, with {\it negative} $A$ and $\gamma \neq 2$ is much more delicate.
 One may conjecture that the Liouville property holds as in the quadratic case $\gamma = 2$, but we do not know how to prove it at this stage.

 We conclude by saying that some Liouville properties for different equations posed on Riemannian manifolds through similar methods have been obtained for solutions to linear PDEs satisfying two-side bounds in e.g. \cite[Section 13]{Gry1} and \cite{MPcomm}, see also \cite{PP} for fully nonlinear problems, where the existence of a Lyapunov function is required.
-Instead, other results for solutions bounded from one-side to nonlinear partial differential inequalities driven by the $p$-Laplacian have been established in \cite[Section 4]{Pigola} and recently in \cite[Theorem 1.2]{MV}. \end{rem} \begin{rem} We show that the condition \eqref{drift} imposed on the velocity field is optimal for the Liouville property, at least when $F = \mathcal M^+$.
+Instead, other results for solutions bounded from one-side to nonlinear partial differential inequalities driven by the $p$-Laplacian have been established in \cite[Section 4]{Pigola} and recently in \cite[Theorem 1.2]{MV}. \end{rem}

+\begin{rem} Other sufficient conditions implying the Liouville property can be obtained by considering different negative power-like functions, as $w(x)=-\frac{|x|^2}{2}$. \end{rem}

+\begin{rem} We show that the condition \eqref{drift} imposed on the velocity field is optimal for the Liouville property, at least for the class of operators $\mathcal P^+ +b(x)\cdot D$, with the velocity field $b$ satisfying the above assumptions.
 In the nonlinear setting, the claim that the validity of the Liouville property implies the existence of Lyapunov functions has been matter of recent research (see e.g. \cite{MPcomm} and references therein).
-Here, we obtain such implication (and therefore the equivalence) for a family of problems involving $\mathcal M^+$ and Ornstein-Uhlenbeck drifts.
+Here, we obtain such implication (and therefore the equivalence) for a family of problems involving $\mathcal P^+$ and Ornstein-Uhlenbeck drifts.

 Note first that condition \eqref{drift} can be equivalently rewritten as

 Then, for $\delta>0$ we take $u(x)=(1+|x|^2)^{-\frac{\delta}{2}}=:f(|x|)$.
 Computations in Lemma \ref{prepP} with $C_\delta=1$ give (using that $\Lambda(N-1)=\lambda(\beta-1)$ and the fact that for $|x|^2<1/(\delta+1)$ one has $\Lambda[1-(\delta+1)|x|^2]>\lambda[1-(\delta+1)|x|^2]$)